 The latest version of ffdshow supports H.264 playback.
 Please remember, ffdshow is a DirectShow filter so after you install it you'll be able to play H.264 in most video players you already have installed, including Windows Media Player.
-Alternatively you can download VLC player.
-It can play H.264 without need of any codec or DirectShow filter.
+Alternatively you can download 5KPlayer and VLC player.
+Both can play H.264 without need of any codec or DirectShow filter.
 Apple QuickTime players support H.264 too, but their support is not so great for all formats, so don't use them for general H.264 playback.
 Generally most players or codec packs nowadays include H264 support so you shouldn't have any problems.
 You may also watch your H.264 files on your Xbox 360 and PSP with smooth playback.

 *.avi - People also use .avi for H.264 videos too!

 *.mp4 - QuickTime use this format.
 Better than AVI as you can store AAC audio as well.

 *.m4v - The standard file format for videos for iOS devices developed by Apple.

 *.mkv - (Matroska container) - can support many video and audio formats.

 *.h264 - Not commonly used, but you may download some video files with this extension name from Internet.